-You may have heard of a birth doula, but you probably haven’t heard of a death doula.
+You may have heard of a birth doula, but what about a death doula?
 While a birth doula guides women through pregnancy and childbirth, a death doula provides care at the other end of life.
-Also known as an end-of-life doula, death midwife, transition guide, soul midwife, or death coach, all of their goals are the same — to provide emotional and spiritual support at an intensely personal and critical time.
+Also known as an end-of-life doula, death midwife, transition guide, soul midwife, or death coach, their goals are all the same: to provide emotional and spiritual support at an intensely personal and critical time.

 Just like a birth doula offers support during the birthing process, a death doula helps someone deal with their impending death and any preparations they need to make.
 In many cases, an end-of-life doula picks up where hospice services end — due to the constraints of insurance, most medical care professionals are restricted in what services they can perform, and how much time they spend with each patient.
 A doula bridges the gap between medical staff and family caregivers by providing time, support, and help with non-medical tasks.
 Their ultimate goal is to assist patients and their families in creating a personal, peaceful, and special end-of-life transition.